Extraction

 Challenge

-Recent technological improvements and the use of environmentally benign lixiviants (leaching agents) are broadening the potential application of ISR mining.
+Recent technological improvements and the use of environmentally benign lixiviants (leaching agents) are broadening the potential application of ISR mining to metals other than uranium.
 The successful development of an ISR process to extract copper and other metals from diverse geological environments will be a step change in Australian mining.
-However, industry and communities want to know more about its value and impact – specifically environmentally.
+However, industry and communities want to know more about its value and environmental impact.

-Mining3 joins other industry and research partners—Thor Mining, Terramin Australia Ltd, University of Adelaide (Institute for Mineral and Energy Resources) and CSIRO (Minerals and Land & Water Divisions)—to participate in the ECR-led research to give industry a tangible demonstration of ISR mining at Kapunda Copper ISR Project in South Australia with the aim of providing a template for ways to unlock value that currently resides in stranded assets.
+Mining3 joined other industry and research partners, the University of Adelaide (Institute for Sustainability, Energy and Resources) and CSIRO (Minerals and Land & Water Divisions)—to participate in the ECL-led research, which gave the industry a tangible demonstration of ISR mining at the Kapunda Copper ISR Project in South Australia.
+The successful outcome was the creation of a template for ways to unlock value that currently resides in stranded assets.

 Research

-Kapunda is a town with rich mining history, growing from Australia’s first ever commercial copper mine in the 1840s.
-Even though the mine ceased production in the early 1900s, successive mining companies have looked at recovering the remaining copper over time, but, due to the proximity to town, conventional mining is not possible.
-However, in situ recovery mining is a possible solution to extract the remaining copper in an environmentally and community sensitive manner.
+Kapunda has a rich mining history, growing from Australia’s first-ever commercial copper mine in the 1840s.
+Even though the mine ceased production in the early 1900s, successive mining companies have looked at recovering the remaining copper over time.
+However, due to the town’s proximity, conventional mining is not possible.
+However, in situ recovery mining is a possible solution to extract the remaining copper in an environmentally and community-sensitive manner.

-The research focuses on several areas including community acceptance of ISR as a mining technique, mineral characterisation, lixiviant system design and optimisation, and accurate fluid flow modelling.
-All of which support the establishment of environmental risk mitigation strategies.
-The University of Adelaide’s Institute for Mineral and Energy Resources will apply magnetotellurics to model and track porosity/permeability.
-They will apply their fracture network modelling techniques and coupled hydro-thermal-chemical flow within the ISR reservoir resource and reserve estimation techniques to predict recoverable tonnes and grade.
+The research focused on several areas, including community acceptance of ISR as a mining technique, mineral characterisation, lixiviant system design and optimisation, and accurate geological and fluid flow modelling.
+All of these support the establishment of environmental risk mitigation strategies.
+The University of Adelaide applied geophysical techniques that modelled and tracked porosity/permeability.
+With the fracture network modelling techniques and coupled hydro-thermal-chemical flow within the ISR reservoir resource and reserve, we now have improved estimation techniques to predict recoverable tonnes and grade.

-ECR will be closely working with Mining3 and CSIRO to coordinate and supervise the following research areas:
+ECL worked closely with Mining3 and CSIRO to coordinate and supervise the following research areas:

-• Orebody characterisation and hydrometallurgical leaching test work with an aim of optimising the lixiviant system and giving estimates of probable recovery and recovery rates.
+• Orebody characterisation and hydrometallurgical leaching test work were undertaken to optimise the lixiviant system and give estimates of probable recovery and recovery rates.

-• Environmental monitoring, establishing a pre-ISR baseline focused on — groundwater, and monitoring and reporting environmental performance during project development and ISR operation.
+• Establishing a pre-ISR baseline Groundwater Monitoring and Management Plan (GMMP) during project development and ISR operation.

 • Development of stakeholder communication strategies and social-licence-to-operate